 Alternatively, you could organise or facilitate dedicated times for socialising outside of working hours so there's a clearer distinction between work and play.

 Young employees aren’t always used to a working environment so being mindful of this may mean you can resolve an issue before it becomes a problem.
 Clearly setting out boundaries ahead of time can help prevent anything being misunderstood from the offset.
 It could also be very effective if you ask your teenage employees what they think would improve the business.
 They'll really appreciate being asked their opinion and you may hear some good advice you would have never considered before.

 Managing teenage employees can be very rewarding when you put the right measures in place.
-If you help them grow and develop within your organisation, they will likely be some of the best employees you ever have.
+If you help them grow and develop within your organisation, they will likely be some of the best staff you ever have.